25% off till 31st July 2025

 Her life is at stake but she realises the inquisitor has even more to lose unless she can convince him that only Love will set him free.

-Recreating the life of the mystic who remained anonymous for six centuries
+The Hidden Mirror of La Porete recreates the life of the mystic who remained anonymous for six centuries.

 'Is there a vaccuum of theological diagnosis in church responses to sexual abuse?'